- Precision for gaming, drafting apps, and more can be achieved by changing mouse sensitivity.

 - Bookmark our Tech Tutorials Hub too, in case of encountering similar issues in the future.

 A computer mouse is a key peripheral, and almost all users use it for input.
 Your mouse allows you to quickly perform any action on your PC.

-Computer mouse is a key peripheral, and almost all users use it for input.
-Your mouse allows you to quickly perform any action on your PC, but there are users that want to increase their mouse sensitivity even further.
+However, there are users who want to increase their mouse sensitivity even further.
 This is relatively simple, and today we’re going to show you how to do that on Windows 10.

-How to increase mouse sensitivity in Windows 10?
+How to change mouse sensitivity in Windows 10?

 On the other hand, mice with adjustable DPI settings are relatively affordable, so if you want a mouse that offers different sensitivity levels, you might want to invest in a new mouse.

 If you want to increase your mouse sensitivity and precision, you might want to consider using a different mouse pad.